 Ms. Merchant shared with me an outstanding movement of 10 tips to “reverse the email spiral.”
 You can check out the charter, sign it and share it at http://emailcharter.org/ This is really a fantastic movement because it has 10 ways that creators of email can solve many of the problems of managing email by putting more care into the way they draft messages.
 Some of the best tips here are: slash surplus CC’s, clearly label the topic in your subject line i.e. “low priority” “action required” “charity”, also cut countless responses like “great.”

 5. Use a task management app (Kevin Aschenbrenner, Public Reputation Consultant at Jaffe PR sent to me through LinkedIn)

 According to Kevin, “I use Things, which is a Mac-based task management app… it lets me get tasks out of my email inbox and into a list format.
 What I do is create task entries based on emails, adding details in the notes section.
 I can set deadlines, etc… I file the emails away in client folders and then when I turn to a particular task I go into the folder to get the email and refresh my memory on what’s needed.”

 Keep in mind, nobody cares about your time as much as you do.
 If you can effectively use just a few of these techniques it will pay off in a substantial way.
 Save just 15 minutes each day, and you will have two extra weeks a year.
-Then your biggest problem will be that you no longer have an excuse keeping your from doing business development.
+Then your biggest problem will be that you no longer have an excuse to keep you from doing business development.

-Adrian Dayton is a speaker, facilitator and author of the book Social Media for Lawyers: Twitter Edition.
-Check out his latest book, co-authored by Amy Knapp, LinkedIn & Blogs for Lawyers: Building High Value Relationships in a Digital Age (West 2012).
-To grab a free chapter sign up at http://adriandayton.com Don’t worry, he’ll keep the email short.
+Adrian Dayton is a speaker, facilitator, and author of the book Social Media for Lawyers: Twitter Edition.
+Check out his latest book, co-authored by Amy Knapp, LinkedIn & Blogs for Lawyers: Building High-Value Relationships in a Digital Age (West 2012).
+To grab a free chapter sign up at https://adriandayton.com Don’t worry, he’ll keep the email short.